-For programs other than the Cosmetology program, an academic hour or class is 50 minutes of instruction in a 60-minute period.
-Academic hours are converted into credit hours for programs other than the Cosmetology diploma program to allow for comparison with other post-secondary institutions.
+An academic hour or class is 50 minutes of instruction in a 60-minute period.
+Academic hours are converted into credit hours to allow for comparison with other post-secondary institutions.
 One quarter credit hour equals 30 units comprised of the following academic activities: